-This Cocoa Rubbed Steak with Chimichurri is perfectly crusted in a cocoa spice rub.
+This Cocoa Rubbed Steak with Chimichurri is perfectly crusted in a chocolate-y steak spice rub.
 It’s crunchy on the outside, juicy on the inside and cooks in less than 20 minutes!

 So now that Tim and I are at the age where we’re considered “real adults”, we’ve been trying to budget, eat better and move more.
 We’d been really unsuccessful for a long time because a day of cubicle work didn’t exactly inspire us to be healthier…just us?
 As part of our be better initiative, we’ve significantly cut back on our favorite hobby, EATING OUT.
 What that’s meant is we have more home cooked meals and less delivery.
 To kick our habit, I cook some decadent and indulgent weeknight meals that have far less calories than restaurant meals.
 Our new Friday night favorites are Chipotle Turkey Burgers and this Cocoa Rubbed Steak with Chimichurri.